Selling a House ‘As Is’ in Maryland

 Umanzor acknowledges that while some sellers might not have the resources to make additional repairs, it’s important for them to recognize the potential drawbacks of leaving issues unaddressed.
 Failing to make these repairs can put them at a disadvantage in the market, possibly affecting the sale price or the speed of the transaction.

 Selling a house as-is usually means accepting a lower offer, and it doesn’t always prevent buyers from trying to negotiate savings.
-Let’s take a closer look at how to sell a house as-is in Maryland, your options for getting an offer, and what to expect from the process.
+Let’s take a closer look at how to sell a house as-is in Maryland, how to get an offer, and what to expect from the process.

 Fast facts about selling a house ‘as-is’ in Maryland